 We decided to do this small test to find out what is more efficient (speed, CPU and RAM usage wise) programming language for web scraping purposes.
-To be honest, we wrote all scraping scripts in a same manner, and we ran it in single thread.
-Each scraper we ran for 10 minutes on same machine, almost at same time.
+We wrote all scraping scripts in the same manner, and we ran it in a single thread.
+Each scraper we ran for 10 minutes on the same machine, almost at the same time.
 We ran it on: Linux Ubuntu 14.04 (under Virtual Box), 1 CPU Core, 4Gb RAM.

-We compared following programming language: Golang + Diggernaut meta-language, Perl, PHP5, Python 2.7, Python + Scrapy, Ruby.
-As target we used U.S. Department of Health & Human Services website.
+We compared following programming languages (frameworks): Golang + Diggernaut meta-language, Perl, PHP5, Python 2.7, Python + Scrapy, Ruby.
+As a target we used U.S. Department of Health & Human Services website.

-However, if we look to CPU usage chart, we will see a bit different picture
+However, if we look at the CPU usage chart, we can see a bit different picture.

 And last parameter we measured is RAM usage:

-Winner here is Golang + Diggernaut with 26Mb, then Perl with 29Mb, and PHP5 with 39Mb.
-Ruby here is outsider with 154Mb of RAM usage.
+The winner here is Golang + Diggernaut with 26Mb, then Perl with 29Mb, and PHP5 with 39Mb.
+Ruby here is an outsider with 154Mb of RAM usage.

-So to summarize measures we will score each language using 100-points score system.
-We will score each measure separately (best result gets 100 points, worst gets 0 points) and then we will use average.
+So to summarize measures we score each language using 100-points score system.
+Each measure goes separately (best result gets 100 points, worst gets 0 points) and then we use average.

 We decided to attach files we used for test, so you may try and ensure: scripts